iyobo/amala/README.md

         // POST /api/v.../foo/orDie2

-        // providing a class as an type to an object-level argument (i.e not a primitive) means you want
+        // providing a class as an type to an object-level argument
+        // (i.e not a primitive) means you want
-        // that object to be validated by that class
+        // that object to be validated by that class-validator class.
+        // See definition of FooCreateInput validation class below.

         return body;
     }